oddbird/oddleventy/content/work/timedesigner.md

 all the required features
 to reach Tegy's goals --
-itemized, estimated, and prioritized into several development phases.
+itemized, estimated, and prioritized into several phases.
-Tegy used the R&C deliverables to pitch investors and to raise funding.
+Tegy used the R&C deliverables to pitch investors and to raise funding for an innovative school scheduling tool called TimeDesigner.
-They were successful!
+They were successful,
+and together,
+we moved to the next phase,
+Design & Development.

 {{ quotes.find(collections.all, ['iterate', 'investment']) }}

 ## Project Management

-Research & Concepting helped
-with initial sorting,
-goal setting,
-and prioritization.
-But with such a huge need
-and broad vision,
-on-going guidance
-was key
-to moving the project
-toward the successful launch
-of a usable tool.
+Before digging into
+the juicy details
+of Design & Development
+for TimeDesigner,
+a word about Project Management.
+While Research & Concepting helped with initial sorting, goal setting, and feature prioritization, on-going Project Management was key to distilling Tegy's broad vision into a useful, digital product.

 At regular intervals
-throughout the design & development phase,
+throughout the design & development of the TimeDesigner web application,
 OddBird met with Furman
 on video calls
 and in person.